-- 13.1 The Executive Director of Finance, Performance and Estates will advise the Trust Board concerning the Trust's ability to pay dividend on, and repay, Public Dividend Capital and any proposed new borrowing, within the limits set by the Department of Health.
-The Executive Director of Finance is also responsible for reporting periodically to the Board concerning the PDC debt and all loans and overdrafts. - 13.2 The Board will agree the list of employees (including specimens of their signatures) who are authorised to make short term borrowings on behalf of the Trust.
-This must contain the Chief Executive and the Director of Finance, Performance and Estates. - 13.3 The Director of Finance, Performance and Estates must prepare detailed procedural instructions concerning applications for loans and overdrafts. - 13.4 All short-term borrowings should be kept to the minimum period of time possible, consistent with the overall cash flow position, represent good value for money, and comply with the latest guidance from the Department of Health. - Any short-term borrowing must be with the authority of two members of an authorised panel, one of which must be the Chief Executive or the Director of Finance, Performance and Estates.
-The Board must be made aware of all short term borrowings at the next Board meeting. - All long-term borrowing must be consistent with the plans outlined in the current Operational Plan and be approved by the Trust Board.
+- 13.1 The Chief Finance Officer will advise the Trust Board concerning the Trust's ability to pay dividend on, and repay, Public Dividend Capital (PDC) and any proposed new borrowing, within the limits set by the Department of Health and Social Care.
+The Chief Finance Officer is also responsible for reporting periodically to the Board concerning the PDC debt and all loans and overdrafts. - 13.2 The Board will agree the list of employees (including specimens of their signatures) who are authorised to make short term borrowings on behalf of the Trust.
+This must contain the Chief Executive and the Chief Finance Officer.

+- 13.3 The Chief Finance Officer must prepare detailed procedural instructions concerning applications for loans and overdrafts. - 13.4 All short-term borrowings should be kept to the minimum period of time possible, consistent with the overall cash flow position, represent good value for money, and comply with the latest guidance from the Department of Health and Social Care. - 13.5 Any short-term borrowing must be with the authority of two members of an authorised panel, one of which must be the Chief Executive or the Chief Finance Officer.
+The Board must be made aware of all short-term borrowings at the next Board meeting. - 13.6 All long-term borrowing must be consistent with the plans outlined in the current Operational Plan and be approved by the Trust Board.